 Balance out a high waster skirt with a blouse with sleeves, a deep vee, ruffles, etc. This will create interest at the top of your outfit, but still won’t cover up your curves!

-Also, confidence is key when wearing clothing that you feel self conscious in…as long as YOU love it, people can’t question you.posted over 3 years ago
+Also, confidence is key when wearing clothing that you feel self conscious in…as long as YOU love it, people can’t question you.posted about 4 years ago

 i agree with the person above.